zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 ### Microflow Time Stamps

-Times stamps can allow you to objectively identify slow microflows and activities by timing their execution.
+Time stamps can allow you to objectively identify slow microflows and activities by timing their execution.
 To do so, consider a simple microflow like this:

 {{< figure src="/attachments/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues/18580222.png" class="no-border" >}}